HL7/fhir-clinical-document/input/pagecontent/index.md

 ### Relationship to other FHIR document specifications
 As noted above, a primary motivation for this IG is to present a canonical starting point for those creating their own FHIR clinical document specifications or for those CDA users who wish to migrate to a FHIR-based representation of clinical documents.
-That said, for the existing Bundle- and Composition-derive artifacts designed to support clinical documents, it is important to have a long-range reconciliation plan.
+That said, for the existing Bundle- and Composition-derived artifacts designed to support clinical documents, it is important to have a long-range reconciliation plan.

 The reconciliation plan suggested by this IG is:
 * Detailed analysis of existing artifacts.
 For instance, we derive from FHIR Core and have borrowed from the [International Patient Summary IG](http://hl7.org/fhir/uv/ips/) and the [C-CDA on FHIR IG]( http://hl7.org/fhir/us/ccda/).
 This includes several extensions from the C-CDA on FHIR IG.